 301 industrial facilities in Lane County that are permitted under LRAPA’s Air Contaminant Discharge Permit (ACDP) program

-PM2.5 New Source Review/Prevention of Significant Deterioration: LRAPA anticipates that there will be a negative fiscal and economic impact on about 96 small and large businesses subject to existing permitting requirements.
+PM2.5 New Source Review/Prevention of Significant Deterioration: DEQ anticipates that there will be a negative fiscal and economic impact on about 96 small and large businesses subject to existing permitting requirements.
 These businesses will be required to make an initial estimate of PM2.5 emissions at the time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
 LRAPA will develop guidance to help minimize the impact.
 LRAPA’s other 224 permitted sources are on simpler permits that do not require calculation of emissions.
 The fiscal and economic impact is primarily due to federal requirements, although a portion of the impact is caused by incorporating the federal requirements into LRAPA’s unique NSR/PSD program.
 Additionally, NSR and PSD is a case-by-case analysis, and because the type of pollution controls and computer modeling varies for each case, LRAPA lacks available information to accurately estimate those costs.
 However, LRAPA acknowledges that the cost impact of NSR and PSD is typically significant.
 The application fee alone for this type of permit is currently $46,922.

-Greenhouse Gas New Source Review/Prevention of Significant Deterioration: LRAPA anticipates that there will be a negative fiscal and economic impact on about 96 small and large businesses subject to existing permitting requirements.
+Greenhouse Gas New Source Review/Prevention of Significant Deterioration: DEQ anticipates that there will be a negative fiscal and economic impact on about 96 small and large businesses subject to existing permitting requirements.
 Businesses will be required to estimate GHG emissions for their permit renewals or modifications, using a process similar to their GHG reporting requirements.
 LRAPA will use DEQ’s develop guidance to help minimize the impact.
 The fiscal and economic impact is primarily due to federal requirements, although a portion of the impact is caused by incorporating the federal requirements into LRAPA’s unique PSD program.

-Small Scale Renewable Energy Sources: LRAPA anticipates that there will be a positive economic impact for one or more small scale renewable energy sources that may benefit from the ability to obtain offsets from anywhere within a nonattainment area.
+Small Scale Renewable Energy Sources: DEQ anticipates that there will be a positive economic impact for one or more small scale renewable energy sources that may benefit from the ability to obtain offsets from anywhere within a nonattainment area.
 This benefit results from House Bill 2952 (2009), and is unchanged by this rulemaking.

-Permitting Rule Updates: LRAPA anticipates a negative fiscal and economic impact to about 80 new and existing sources subject to area source NESHAP permitting or registration.
+Permitting Rule Updates: DEQ anticipates that there will be no negative fiscal and economic impacts as a result of adopting the new area source NESHAPs DEQ anticipates a negative fiscal and economic impact to about 80 new and existing sources subject to area source NESHAP permitting or registration.
 Additionally, LRAPA anticipates a negative fiscal and economic impact to about 14 small and large businesses as a result of adopting the GHG reporting fees for ACDP sources.

 Area Source NESHAPs: This rulemaking proposes to adopt by reference new NESHAPs applicable to non-major or area sources including: aluminum, copper, and other nonferrous foundries; chemical manufacturing; ferroalloy production; metal fabrication and finishing; paint stripping and miscellaneous surface coating operations; and plating and polishing operations.